Skip to main content Skip to secondary navigation

 Why does Stanford charge for parking?

 The university charges for parking for two main reasons.
-First, there are a limited number of parking spaces on the Stanford campus to service our large population of university affiliates.
-Second, charging for parking provides a disincentive for those in the Stanford community to drive to campus.
-This is vital because, as stated in our Annual Cordon Count article, as part of the university’s No Net New Commute Trips, the university is obligated to not exceed the number of vehicles that entered and exited the university during peak hours in 2001.
+First, there are a limited number of parking spaces on the Stanford campus to serve our large population of university affiliates.
+Second, charging for parking provides a disincentive for Stanford community members to drive to campus.
+As stated in our Annual Cordon Count article, this strategy is vital to the condition of the Stanford University General Use Permit (GUP) approved in December 2000, which includes the requirement of "no net new commute trips".
+The university is obligated not to exceed the number of vehicles that entered and exited the university during peak hours in 2001.

 Where does the revenue go?

 Revenue generated from parking helps Stanford Transportation manage, operate, and enforce our parking lots and structures.
-It also helps fund the Marguerite Shuttle and our many sustainable transportation programs which save commuters money, help ease Bay Area traffic, and lessen our Stanford community’s carbon footprint.
+It also helps fund the Marguerite Shuttle and our many sustainable transportation programs, which save commuters money, help ease Bay Area traffic, and help Stanford balance parking needs with regulatory and sustainability goals to reduce campus trips.

 How are parking permits priced?

 The long-established parking permit prices are designed with specific goals in mind.
-The ‘A’ permit is designed as a tool for university affiliates who need mobility throughout the day.
+The ‘A’ permit is intended for university affiliates who need mobility throughout the day.
 The ‘A’ permit provides additional flexibility on arrival time and proximity to their work location.
-The ‘C’ permit is designed as a less expensive alternative to the ‘A’ for university affiliates who come in and/or leave early and who don’t have to use or move their cars during the day.
+The ‘C’ permit is designed as a less expensive alternative to the ‘A’ permit for university affiliates who come in and/or leave early and who don’t have to use or move their cars during the day.

 Why do I see empty ‘A’ spaces?
 Shouldn’t those be converted to ‘C’ spaces?

 To justify the cost, the University ensures ‘A’ parking is always readily available, which might explain why you may see empty ‘A’ spaces when driving through a campus parking facility.
-It’s imperative to ensure affiliates who purchase an ‘A’ can always find a space.
-Stanford Transportation continually monitors parking space inventory and adjusts available permit type inventory based on the parking demand.
+Stanford Transportation continually monitors parking space inventory and adjusts available permit type inventory based on demand.
+For more information, refer to "How does Stanford decide the allocation of ‘A’ versus ‘C’ parking permit spaces?"

 Does anyone park for free at Stanford?